There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Anna Fox (Amy Adams) is a recluse.
 She has separated from her husband (Anthony Mackie) and their daughter (Mariah Bozeman) is with him.
 Her once perfect family and perfect life have crashed and burned, and Anna has developed a paranoia that has made venturing outside her own apartment an impossible task.
 She is a psychiatrist, but she has not worked since her separation from her husband, and her only real interactions are with her boss and mentor (Tracy Letts) and her roommate David (Wyatt Russell).
 Anna has taken up a new hobby in her days and nights as a recluse.
 She people watches from her window, and her latest fascination is with her new neighbors across the street.
 They seem to be a troubled family, as both the son and mother—Ethan Russell (Fred Hechinger) and Jane Russell (Julianne Moore)—come to her to talk about their problems.

 One night while Anna is spying on the family, she witnesses the murder of Jane Russell.
 She could not see the murderer, but she knows what she saw, and she calls the police.
-Alistair Russell (Gary Oldman) then shows up to her apartment with detectives.
+Alistair Russell (Gary Oldman) then shows up at her apartment with detectives.
 He claims his family never met Anna, and he is accompanied by another woman claiming to be Jane Russell (Jennifer Jason Leigh).
 Anna has no idea what is going on, but she knows what she saw and she knows she is being framed as a crazy woman.
 With no one believing a murder even took place, Anna becomes desperate to prove her sanity and to get justice for the late Jane Russell.

 The Pros & Cons